Montana-Media-Arts/webDesignFall2024/_docs/topic-09/09-exploring/04-page.md

 <div class="divider-heading"></div>

-Hexadecimal (or hex) values, are written as a single string, prepended with a number sign, with digits for each color. `#RRGGBB`
+Hexadecimal (or hex) values are written as a single string, prepended with a number sign, with digits for each color. `#RRGGBB`

 <div class="code-heading">